Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-The weights and the CD node-door assignment cost under the scenarios in the ambiguity set $\P_{3\%}$, retrieved from the solution of model LIP-RN \eqref{LIP-RN} are presented in Table D.5 in Appendix D. Notice that there ten several black swan scenarios with high costs (due to outsourcing) in the three ambiguity set members, sharing as well a very small weight.
-The outsourcing costs can be prevented by considering an appropriate modeler-driven SD parameters' triplet, see Appendix D. Table D.6 shows some results retrieved from the incumbent solution of model LIP-SD \eqref{LIP-SD} to be compared with the RN solution.
-It can be seen that the black swan scenarios have not, any more, so negative implications in the SD solution obtained by both solvers at the price of a reasonable cost increase.
-The rationale presented above for ambiguity set $\P_{3\%}$ is similarly followed for $\P_{7\%}$.
+Observe that there are ten black swan scenarios with high costs in the ambiguity set $\P_{3\%}$ for LIP-RN, due to outsourcing, and a very small weight in the three ambiguity set members (see Table C.8 in Appendix C).
+These outsourcing costs are prevented in the LIP-ORA model by introducing an appropriate modeler-driven pair of parameters' triplex $(\iota,\overline{s},\rho)$.
+As a result, the black swan scenarios do not have negative implications for the ORA solution obtained by both solvers, although the cost increases moderately (see Tables 7 and C.9).
+The rationale for set $\P_{7\%}$ is similar to the one presented above for $\P_{3\%}$.

-Fig. \ref{I3-comp-solns} depicts, with the same meaning as Fig. \ref{I1-comp-solns}, a comparison of the CDDP cost distribution of the ambiguity set members that is retrieved from the solution of models LIP-RN and LIP-SD in the two ambiguity sets $\P_{3\%}$ and $\P_{7\%}$, where $|\P_{3\%}|=3$ and $|\P_{7\%}|=6$, and the DRO identifiers M1 and M11 refer to the matheuristic solution, see Section \ref{sec:H}.